Are you worse off sharing a bed with someone?

 According to stats, around 60% of us share a bed with a significant somebody else - in fact, it’s considered weird if couples don’t sleep in the same bed.
-However, let’s explore this topic further: are you worse off sharing a bed with someone?
-Scientific research seems to suggest so.

 As human beings, it is estimated that we will spend about a third of our entire lives sleeping - or at least will try to.
 However, around 60 million people in the US suffer either long-term or occasional sleep problems, according to the National Institute of Neurological Disorders and Strokes in the United States.
 That’s about a fifth of the whole US population.